-Wrapping up the final business affairs of the person who died
+- Wrapping up the decedent’s final business affairs

-Transferring property owned by the person who died to the right persons
+- Transferring the decedent’s property to the right persons

-Filing any documents required by the state or federal government
+- Filing any state or federal government-required documents

 Order to Probate (Form DE-140)

-The Judge grants the Order for Probate.
-This starts the probate case timeline.
+The judge grants the Order for Probate to start the probate case timeline.

-The Letters (Letters of Testamentary) serve basically as a “driver’s license” for the administrator of the estate, and are a proof of the authority granted to the personal representative.
-A Certified copy of Letters is typically presented to a bank or other agency to prove and verify the administrator’s authority.
+The Letters of Testamentary serve basically as a “driver’s license” for the administrator of the estate, and are a proof of the personal representative’s authority.
+Typically, the administrator will submit a certified copy of Letters to a bank or other agency to prove and verify their authority.

-A People’s Choice can help you in preparing the required forms to file a Petition for Probate.
-Before filing the Petition, it is important to verify that all questions on the documents have been properly answered and all required attachments included.
-If a Petition contains incomplete information, the hearing date may be postponed, and the entire process may be subject to obstacles and unnecessary delays.
+A People’s Choice can help you prepare the required forms to file a petition for probate in California.
+Before filing the petition, it is important to verify that all questions on the documents have been properly answered and all required attachments included.
+If a petition contains incomplete information, the hearing date may be postponed, and the entire process may be subject to obstacles and unnecessary delays.
 By hiring A People’s Choice, you can ensure that your documents will be accurately and completely filled.

 File Your Bond

-Most California probate courts require personal representatives to file a bond.
-The bond is used to protect interested persons such as beneficiaries and creditors in the event of any wrongdoing by the representative.
+Most California probate courts require personal representatives to file a bond to protect interested persons such as beneficiaries and creditors in the event of any wrongdoing by the representative.
 The amount of the bond is fixed based on the estimated value of the decedent’s personal and real property.
-A will may waive the bond requirement, or the heirs and devisees named in the will can agree to waive this bond requirement.
+Additionally, a will may waive the bond requirement, or the heirs and devisees named in the will can agree to waive the requirement.

-Once you have completed all necessary forms and filed with the court, including the proof of publication/service by mail, and filed a bond, if necessary, the probate hearing will take place.
+Once you have completed all necessary forms and filed with the court, the probate hearing will take place.
 A People’s Choice can make sure you are ready for the hearing by preparing all the correct and complete documents.
-We also provide all clients with a detailed manual and self-help reference tool which reviews in detail what to expect during the probate process as well as detailed actions to take every step of the way.
+Additionally, we provide all clients with a detailed manual and self-help reference tool which reviews what to expect during the probate process as well as detailed actions to take every step of the way.

 California Probate Steps After Initial Probate Hearing

 People are often under the misconception that after the first hearing the probate process in California is almost complete.
-This is not the case.
-A typical California probate proceeding usually takes between 9 to 12 months to complete.
-After the first probate hearing, unfortunately, there are many more steps required to manage the probate process to its final completion.
-A People’s Choice can save you thousands of dollars as compared to using an attorney.
-We will make sure your probate case proceeds effortlessly through these steps so that the estate can be quickly distributed at the conclusion of the case.
+However, this is not the case.
+In fact, a typical California probate proceeding usually takes between 9 to 12 months to complete.
+Unfortunately, after the first probate hearing there still are many more steps required to manage the probate process to its final completion.
+Luckily, A People’s Choice can save you thousands of dollars compared to using an attorney.
+We will make sure your probate case proceeds effortlessly through these steps to quickly distribute the estate at the conclusion of the case.